Flight and expulsion of Germans (1944–1950): Poland, including former German territories

-At the Potsdam Conference (17 July–2 August 1945), the territory to the east of the Oder–Neisse line was assigned to Polish and Soviet Union administration pending the final peace treaty.
+At the Potsdam Conference (17 July – 2 August 1945), the territory to the east of the Oder–Neisse line was assigned to Polish and Soviet Union administration pending the final peace treaty.
 All Germans had their property confiscated and were placed under restrictive jurisdiction.
 The Silesian voivode Aleksander Zawadzki in part had already expropriated the property of the German Silesians on 26 January 1945, another decree of 2 March expropriated that of all Germans east of the Oder and Neisse, and a subsequent decree of 6 May declared all "abandoned" property as belonging to the Polish state.
 Germans were also not permitted to hold Polish currency, the only legal currency since July, other than earnings from work assigned to them.
 The remaining population faced theft and looting, and also in some instances rape and murder by the criminal elements, crimes that were rarely prevented nor prosecuted by the Polish Militia Forces and newly installed communist judiciary.

 In mid-1945, 4.5 to 4.6 million Germans resided in territory east of the Oder–Neisse Line.
 By early 1946, 550,000 Germans had already been expelled from there, and 932,000 had been verified as having Polish nationality.
 In the February 1946 census, 2,288,000 people were classified as Germans and subject to expulsion, and 417,400 were subject to verification action, to determine nationality.
 The negatively verified people, who did not succeed in demonstrating their "Polish nationality", were directed for resettlement.

 Those Polish citizens who had collaborated or were believed to have collaborated with the Nazis, were considered "traitors of the nation" and sentenced to forced labor prior to being expelled.
 By 1950, 3,155,000 German civilians had been expelled and 1,043,550 were naturalized as Polish citizens.
 170,000 Germans considered "indispensable" for the Polish economy were retained until 1956, although almost all had left by 1960.
-200,000 Germans in Poland were employed as forced labour in communist-administered camps prior to being expelled from Poland.
+200,000 Germans in Poland were employed as forced labor in communist-administered camps prior to being expelled from Poland.
 These included Central Labour Camp Jaworzno, Central Labour Camp Potulice, Łambinowice and Zgoda labour camp.
 Besides these large camps, numerous other forced labor, punitive and internment camps, urban ghettos and detention centers, sometimes consisting only of a small cellar, were set up.